vinchanty1128/JoyJoin/replit.md

 - **AI-Driven Matchmaking:** Utilizes AI for sophisticated event and people matching, considering personality, interests, and group dynamics, with a focus on explainability and a deep feedback system for continuous learning.
 - **Two-Tier Feedback Architecture:** Implements both basic and optional anonymous deep feedback mechanisms to refine the matching algorithms.
 - **Gamified Personality Assessment:** A 10-question test determines social role archetypes, visualized with a Personality Radar Chart, and requiring all users to retake for the new 12-archetype system.
-- **Streamlined Onboarding:** A multi-step registration process covers identity, interests, personality, and profile creation.
+- **Streamlined Onboarding:** A multi-step registration process covers identity, interests, personality, and profile creation with progressive UX enhancements including progress indicators, time expectations, and celebratory animations.
 - **Admin Portal:** A desktop-first interface for comprehensive management of users, subscriptions, events, finance, moderation, and insights.
 This includes an Admin Matching Lab for real-time algorithm tuning.
 - **Payment & Subscription System:** Full payment infrastructure including WeChat Pay integration, webhook handling, and subscription management.
 - **Intelligent Venue Matching & Booking:** Algorithm-based venue scoring and a transactional booking system with race condition protection.